 Camel is a multipurpose animal and has long been domesticated by humans.
 It has been the fastest mode of transport in deserts due to which it is also known as the ship of desert.
 It is also beast of burden i.e. capable of transporting heavy loads over long distances.
 It has been a valuable livestock providing food and textile.
 Due to so many qualities, Camels have been serving us for centuries, so it is very important to teach kids about this important animal.
 We have gathered complete set of Camel Facts for Kids that will teach kids all about camel and provide a lot of Camel information in one page.

 - A camel is an even-toed ungulate mammal that is found in arid locations.
 It is large in size with a long neck, long legs and one or two humps on its back.
 It has cushioned feet allowing it to travel fast in deserts and natural adaptations that enables it to survive for long period without food and water.

-- Camel is a domestic animal and is a source of food and textile when kept as livestock.
+- Camel is a domestic animal and also a source of food and textile when kept as livestock.